Categorifying Biquandle Brackets

 Nevertheless, the invariant does lead to a way of assigning a biquandle 2-cocycle to any given biquandle bracket, and the relationship and power of the invariant associated with this new biquandle 2-cocycle may be of interest.
 To this end, we provide some Mathematica packages that can be used to do experimentations with biquandles, biquandle brackets, and biquandle 2-cocycles, including this new canonical biquandle 2-cocycle associated with a biquandle bracket.

 This paper is structured as follows.\ In section \ref{chap_prelim}, we review definitions which we will require for our results, including the definition of biquandles, biquandle brackets, and biquandle 2-cocycles.
-In section \ref{chap_construction}, we present the construction of our new invariant, which we call ``biquandle bracket cohomology,'' and we provide a proof of its invariance as well as an explanation of the canonical 2-cocycle associated with a biquandle bracket.
+In section \ref{chap_construction}, we present the construction of our new invariant, which we call ``biquandle bracket homology,'' and we provide a proof of its invariance as well as an explanation of the canonical 2-cocycle associated with a biquandle bracket.
+At the end of section \ref{chap_construction}, we also provide an example computation of the biquandle bracket homology which helps clarify the definitions and statements of the paper.
 Section \ref{sec_questions} provides some questions for further inquiry.

 This work has been done as a part of the undergraduate research program \href{http://www.math.ohio-state.edu/~chmutov/wor-gr-su19/wor-gr.htm}{``\underline{Knots and Graphs}''} at the Ohio State University, during the summer of 2019.
 It is a continuation of work done in the same program during the summer of 2018 in \cite{hoffer2019structure}.
 We are grateful to the OSU Honors Program Research Fund and to the NSF-DMS \#1547357 RTG grant: Algebraic Topology and Its Applications for financial support.
 In addition, we are grateful to our advisor, Sergei Chmutov, for his help.